TrueLearnAI/truelearn/README.rst

 Testing
 -------

-After installing TrueLearn, you can run the tests from outside the source directory (you will need to have pytest installed)::
+After cloning the repository, you can run the tests from the source directory (you will need to have pytest installed)::

    pytest truelearn

-See the `Testing guide <https://truelearn.readthedocs.io/en/stable/dev/testing.html>`_ for a more detailed explanation.
+See the `Contributing Guide: Testing guide <https://truelearn.readthedocs.io/en/latest/dev/testing.html>`_ for a more detailed explanation.